 Paxson [9] introduced Bro, a real-time intrusion detection system designed to detect network intruders.
-Bro operates by analyzing network traffic and identifying anomalous patterns indicative of potential intrusions.
+Bro operates by analyzing network traffic potential intrusions.
 This pioneering work laid the foundation for subsequent developments in network-based intrusion detection.
 Similarly, Hofmeyr et al. [12] proposed an intrusion detection approach based on sequences of system calls.
 By monitoring the sequence of system calls made by processes, their method aims to detect abnormal behavior indicative of intrusion attempts.